UnObama/robpol86.com/docs/my_awesome_server.rst

 Mac Pro only has dual gigabit NICs.
 10GbE copper thunderbolt NICs are too expensive as well.

 To make the most of my Mac Pro I'll need to use VLANs.
 My server will use VLAN tagging and Samba will only listen on the VLAN interface in its own subnet.
-The only other host on this VLAN will be my Mac Pro's second NIC.
+The only other host on this VLAN besides my pfSense box will be my Mac Pro's second NIC.
 This way NIC1 will be free to download data from my gigabit internet connection, whilst NIC2 will be dedicated to transfering files to my server's Samba share.
 That way I can download files from the internet to my server via my Mac Pro at gigabit speeds.

 VLANs
 -----